josephchay/linguify/README.md

 ### Text to Speech (TTS)

-Linguify's [Text to Speech (TTS)](TTS/README.md) model is a cutting-edge neural network designed to transform text into highly natural, human-like speech with exceptional clarity and expression.
+Linguify's [Chunk-Aware Streaming Modular (CHASM)-TTS Model](TTS/README.md) model is a cutting-edge neural network designed to transform text into highly natural, human-like speech with exceptional clarity and expression.

 ### Large Language Model (LLM)

-Linguify's [Large Language Model (LLM)](LLM/README.md) is an advanced  conversational AI engineered to deliver highly intelligent, human-like responses with remarkable precision and depth.
+Linguify's [Self-Reflective (SR)-RAG](LLM/README.md) is an advanced conversational AI built as an intelligent retrieval and reasoning layer on top of a large language model (LLM), enhancing its ability to deliver highly precise, human-like responses with remarkable depth.

 ## Package Installation